 That’s something often influenced by lack of access to adequate housing, babysitters and day care, mental health counseling and drug treatment.

-“Poverty is the greatest predictor of whether you’re going to have a dependency case,” said Tara Urs, special counsel for civil police and practice at the King County Department of Public Defense.
+“Poverty is the greatest predictor of whether you’re going to have a dependency case,” said Tara Urs, special counsel for civil policy and practice at the King County Department of Public Defense.
 Of 962 cases filed in the county during 2019 and 2020 seeking to make a child a dependent of the state and possibly a placement in foster care, just five families were not entitled to a public defender because of indigency, according to her department’s records.

 “A lot of what you can hear in dependency cases … are subjective views about what is good parenting,” Urs said.
 “So for example, you’ll hear evidence that a young child, like a 10- or 11-year-old, is being ‘parentified,’ in other words, is given too much responsibility in the home — and that’s a basis for removal, maybe not the only basis but one basis.”